Chapter 2: The Infrastructure of Trust

 Exercise 2.3: Literature Summary Practice

-Find a recent article (past 5 years) about music, emotion, or media effects.
-It doesn’t need to be a research article—a well-reported piece from The New York Times, The Atlantic, or Vox works fine.
+Find a recent article (past 5 years) about media, communication, or social behavior.
+It doesn’t need to be a research article.
+A well-reported piece from The New York Times, The Atlantic, or Vox works fine.
+It can be about music, news, social media, advertising, health communication, or any other domain.

 Create a note titled “[Article Title] - Summary” and include: